 For example, DNA evidence may be lost, destroyed or otherwise compromised, and a detailed investigation is needed to determine the facts and how they relate the prosecution’s case.
 If a prosecutor’s office or a lab technician has damaged DNA evidence, then this fact could be a breakthrough in challenging the prosecution’s claims.
 This kind of development doesn’t happen on its own, however.

-The attorneys at Sindel, Sindel & Noble understand how DNA evidence can be a powerful tool in criminal defense cases, and we investigate DNA thoroughly.
+The attorneys at Sindel, Richard H. Sindel, Inc. understand how DNA evidence can be a powerful tool in criminal defense cases, and we investigate DNA thoroughly.
 Our attorneys represent clients in St. Louis and throughout Missouri.